Fresh Ideas for Your Spring FUNdraiser

 LPi • March 3, 2022

 Time to put the fun back in fundraising.
-Many parishes and church organizations require additional monies to properly serve their community but worry about how people may respond to them reaching out for assistance beyond the weekly collections.
+Many Catholic parishes and church organizations require additional money to properly serve their community but worry about how people may respond to them reaching out for assistance beyond the weekly collections.
 However, instituting a more playful approach can yield positive gains.

 Here are seven (plus) innovative, delightful, easy, with great profit-potential, ways to raise funds for your parish or organization: